-This month’s selection from the EarlyEdU Alliance® multimedia resources is a spotlight on early learning environments.
+This month’s selection from the EarlyEdU Alliance® multimedia resources is a spotlight on Positive Behavior Support.
 These resources are available to use in your teaching or professional development activities.
 Access to the complete library is available to EarlyEdU members only.
 Please consider joining the EarlyEdU Alliance®.

 EarlyEdU Alliance® Highlights Webinar Series